Definition

 Product leaders apply this strategic concept through a series of deliberate steps:

 Competitive moat is not a one-time exercise.
-The strongest product teams revisit strategic concepts regularly as new data and competitive moves reshape the landscape.
+The strongest product teams revisit strategic concepts regularly as new data and competitive moves reshape the market.

 Common Pitfalls